 - Any resident that becomes unwell with any symptom is treated as a potential case and isolated until told otherwise by a Health Professional.
 This is because our experience, and what we are learning from the NHS, tells us that in elderly people Covid can present as virtually anything, and we want to protect all our residents hence our cautious approach.

-- We have weekly ‘virtual meetings’ with Herts CC and are in communication when required with our other Local Authorities.
+- We have regular ‘virtual meetings’ with Herts CC and are in communication when required with our other Local Authorities.

 - We are working with our GP partners as well as District Nurses and hospitals to provide information and offer good on-going care to our residents.